Other applicable terms

 9.8 Please note, if the Products were delivered to you:

-(a) you must return the Products to us as soon as reasonably practicable and in any event within 14 days;
+(a) you must return the Products to us as soon as reasonably practicable and in any event within 14 days from the date you notified us.;

 9.9 As a consumer, you will always have legal rights in relation to Products that are faulty or not as described.
 These legal rights are not affected by the returns policy in this clause 9 or these Terms.
 Advice about your legal rights is available from your local Citizens' Advice Bureau or Trading Standards office.